wtechgo/vidhop-android/readme.md

     updatevidhopbin => is updatevidhop minus Termux system update uninstallvidhop => remove all VidHop executables, downloaded data in the VidHop directory will NOT be deleted installloader   => alias for install_loader
-    install_loader  => enables users to reload with '. vidhop
+    install_loader  => enables users to reload with '. vidhop'
     fetch_github    => download the newest VidHop code from GitHub update_python_packages => updates Python packages with pip (package manager)
 ```